 The remedy for motion sickness is quite a simple one: medication and supplements.
 Nausea treatments can reduce the feeling of queasiness and can even stop vomiting altogether.

-YuDIGEST Dog is a unique mix of prebiotic and probiotic bacteria, specifically developed to support your dog’s digestive health and calm sensitive tummies.
+YuMOVE Digestive Care for Dogs is a unique mix of prebiotic and probiotic bacteria, specifically developed to support your dog’s digestive health and calm sensitive tummies.
 It works by keeping stools firm, reducing wind and increasing 'good' bacteria in the gut.
 Looking for something stronger?
-YuDIGEST Plus is our veterinary strength version.
+YuMOVE Digestive Care PLUS is our veterinary strength version.
 It’s gentle but provides faster-acting support for your dog’s digestion.

-Our regular YuDIGEST comes in the form of a tasty tablet that can be given alongside meals or as a treat.
-And the Plus version is a sachet which can be sprinkled over your dog’s food for as long as you need.
+Our regular YuMOVE Digestive Care for Dogs comes in the form of a tasty tablet that can be given alongside meals or as a treat.
+And the PLUS version is a sachet which can be sprinkled over your dog’s food for as long as you need.
 It can also be mixed with warm water to form a paste.